Joshua-Keely/Joshua-Keely/README.md

 - 👋 Hi, I’m @Joshua-Keely
-- 👀 I’m interested in NFT's, networking and cybersecurity
+- 👀 I’m interested in Docker, networking and cybersecurity
-- 🌱 I’m currently learning candy machines
+- 🌱 I’m currently learning Java, Docker and Python
-- 💞️ I’m looking to collaborate on a NFT project
 - 📫 How to reach me: joshuak#1133 on discord